AML Verification: Processes for AML Compliance

 What Is AML Verification?

-An AML verification is a data collection and analysis protocol that financial institutions must have in place in order to legally conduct transactions.
+An AML verification, or AML check, is a data collection and analysis protocol that financial institutions must have in place in order to legally conduct transactions.
 In practicality, it is a background vetting process that is conducted during customer onboarding, as well as along their customer journey to the satisfaction of “existing expectations for SAR reporting”.

 The process is designed to keep companies within legal compliance for anti-terrorist legislation like the Banking Secrecy Act in the US and European 6AMLD regulation, and other mandates that help keep the international economy safe.